High Holy Days

 Selichot services are held on the Saturday night prior to Rosh HaShanah.
 The Jewish Center joins with other Princeton area congregations for Selichot, with community-wide services held each year at a different synagogue.

 Admission to High Holy Day services is by ticket only.
 Tickets are mailed to all congregants in good standing a few weeks before Rosh HaShanah.
 The tickets include details on service times and events.
 Members may purchase guest tickets for family members and non-members may purchase a ticket by contacting the Office at The Jewish Center at 609-921-0100.

 Festival celebrations are joyous at The Jewish Center.
-We observe both days of all Festivals, and details on service schedules are made available shortly before each holiday.
+We observe both days of all Festivals with morning services that always begin at 9:30 AM.
+We have evening holiday services on Erev Rosh Hashanah, Kol Nidre erev Purim, erev Tisha B’Av and Simchat Torah.
 On the evening of Simhat Torah, a celebration including traditional dancing and music attracts hundreds of congregants and their children.
 At Purim, a family Purim "shpiel" precedes the megillah reading, with clergy and congregants serving as readers of Megillat Esther.
 Also, services are held on Tisha B'Av evening, when the book of Eicha is recited.
 We welcome and encourage everyone to join our celebrations.